-Principal The school principal, any assistant principal, or the designated teacher or other school staff member in charge.
+Principal The school principal, any assistant principal, or in their absence, the designated teacher in charge.

 Privacy Keeping information about a person that can be used to identify the person because it is unique (e.g., full name, address, etc.) out of the public domain.